-Figure 21 - Electronics Canisters Installed
+Figure 21 - Electronics Canister Installed in Sleeve

-Installing the Air Cell & Harness
+Installing the Air Cell, Counterlungs, & Harness

 The air cell installs on the front side of the O2ptima.
 The CCR XT has two grommet positions to allow two different height adjustments.
 This can help to fine tune trim by placing the lift higher or lower on your back.